AHSTW Community School District: School expansion

 Circa 2015, the middle school area of the A-H-S-T-W Secondary School building in Avoca was scheduled to receive an expansion.
+Now in 2023, they are adding on to the area of the A-H-S-T-W Secondary School area.

 A-H-S-T-W High School

 Athletics

 The Vikings compete in the Western Iowa Conference in the following sports: